aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-tasks-in-php/rendering-task-sheet-view-in-php/_index.md

 ---

 ## **Aspose.Tasks - Rendering Task Sheet View**
-To Render Task Sheet View using **Aspose.Tasks Java for PHP**, simply invoke **RenderTaskSheetView** module.
+To render Task Sheet View using **Aspose.Tasks Java for PHP**, simply invoke **RenderTaskSheetView** module.
 Here you can see example code.

 **PHP Code**